jwcarr/eyekit/README.md

 - You are interested in a fixation-level analysis, as opposed to, for example, saccades or millisecond-by-millisecond eye movements.

-- You are working with monospaced text that is suitable for laying out on a grid.

 - You don't mind doing a little bit of legwork to transform your raw fixation data and texts into something Eyekit can understand.

+- You need support for arbitrary fonts that may be monospaced or proportional.

 - You want the flexibility to define custom measures and to build your own reproducible processing pipeline.